 Pastoral runs in the Stawell area were selected in the 1840s, but it was the gold found by a shepherd in the district in May 1853 that provided the real reason for the foundation of a township.
 By August 1854, 5,000 people were seeking their fortune at the Pleasant Creek goldfield.
-By 1857 the fabulously rich deep alluvial leads of Commercial Street and Deep Lead had been discovered and rushes of eager gold seekers brought 20,000 people to the fields.
+By 1857 the fabulously rich deep alluvial leads to Commercial Street and Deep Lead had been discovered and rushes of eager gold seekers brought 20,000 people to the fields.

 The area was surveyed and proclaimed as Stawell in 1858.
 By the 1860s the alluvial fields were fading and the big business of reef mining took over, heralding an era of great private and civic prosperity during the 1870s.
 Mining of the quartz reefs in the Big Hill area yielded 58,000 tonnes of gold during 60 years.